shanedunne/MS2_Crypto_Penguin/notes.md

 - get % change color working on modal
 ### NEXT / PREV
 - Set up prev to hide when page = 1
-- Next to stop at page 25
-- further style these buttons

 ### cursor

 ## Contact Page